sushilshik/vueScripts/README.md

 ## Description

 JRuby scripts for VUE (https://en.wikipedia.org/wiki/Visual_Understanding_Environment).
-An first you need to patch VUE to integrate JRuby support.
+At first you need to patch VUE to integrate JRuby support.
 Then you can write and execute JRuby code in nodes on VUE canvas to control any VUE objects.

 Visual dynamic tests prototype is main project implemented with this JRuby scripts.

 File with tests example - http://www.nkbtr.org/down/tests-example.vpk

+This is fast prototype code.

 ## VUE Patch